ddd-ftw/terrestrial/README.md

 and creating your [database connection](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html) see the Sequel documentation.

+## Usage

+Using Terrestrial is very different to using an active record pattern ORM.

+Terrestrial provides an 'object store' with a simple interface that you can read objects from and write them back to almost as if you were interacting with a persistent `Hash` of all your objects, of course there are some differences and extra features.

+You are encouraged to access your objects as a graph, in the mathematical sense of connected nodes, starting with a root object which might be something like the current user or the blog post that is being viewed.
+The connected nodes are associations in the parlance of ActiveRecord.

+Once the necessary nodes (associations) are loaded any of these objects can be modified.
+Once modifications are complete the root node, and therefore the entire graph, is returned to the object store and is compiled into the most efficient set of database operations possible to persist the state.
+All unchanged objects or fields will be excluded.

 ## Getting started

 Please try this out, experiment, open issues and pull requests.
 Please read the